RednibCoding/rune-lang/README.md

 ```
 output:
 ```
-error (example.rune:1:6): Error in function call: 'intentional panic triggered'
+error (example.Rune:1:6): Error in function call: 'intentional panic triggered'
 ```

 ## Using Functions and Variables defined in Rune from Go
 You can get function defined in `Rune` via the `GetFun` function:

-Let's say in rune you have the following function named "printer"
+Let's say in Rune you have the following function named "printer"
 ```
 printer = fun(printme) {
     println(printme)